ni/labview-icon-editor/README.md

 This will perform the following steps, which you can alternatively perform manually:
    * Delete \<LabVIEW\>\\resource\\plugins\\lv_icon.lvlipb
    * Delete \<LabVIEW\>\\vi.lib\\LabVIEW Icon API
    * Set LocalHost.LibraryPaths in your labview.ini file to the location of this project.
-For example:
+For example:*
        *   LocalHost.LibraryPaths="C:\\dev\\labview-icon-editor"
 3. Open lv_icon_editor.lvproj in LabVIEW.
 4. The top-level VI is in the Project Explorer at __My Computer &#x00BB; resource/plugins &#x00BB; lv_icon.lvlib &#x00BB; lv_icon.vi__.

-Complete the following steps to automate __step 2__ from above:
-1. Open powershell in *Admin* mode and navigate to pipeline\scripts from your github repo
-2. Modify the following command to point to your github repo .\DevelopmentMode.ps1 -RelativePath "C:\labview-icon-editor" and run it.

-## Distribution Guide ##
+## Distribution Guide

 Complete the following steps to distribute your custom icon editor to another machine.

+### Automated process

+This automated build process will follow these steps:

+1. Apply the dependencies
+2. Run the unit test,
+build the icon editor packed project library

+1. Open powershell in *Admin* mode and navigate to *.pipeline\scripts* from your github repo.
+2. Modify the following command to point to your github repo and run it: *.\build.ps1 -RelativePath "C:\labview-icon-editor"*
+3. A VI package named *ni_icon_editor-x.x.x.x* will be built on *builds\VI Package*.
+4. You can now install this VI package on any LabVIEW version after 2020.

+*NOTE: The VI package makes no backup of your current lv_icon.lvlibp because the VI Package itself contains a zip file with all combinations of lv_icon.lvlibp for all LabVIEW versions and bitnesses, which gets deployed to your LabVIEW application files on uninstall.
+This ensures that a user doesnt get locked out of his icon editor and having to copy it from another LabVIEW installation if somehow he deletes the backup he did manually.*

+### Manual process

 First, build the __Editor Packed Library__ build specification in the project to create __lv_icon.lvlibp__.